 In a small saucepan, melt the 2 Tbsp butter over low heat.
 Remove pan from the heat and add the maple syrup, vanilla, and cardamom, stirring to combine.

 Use a pastry brush to lightly brush squash pieces with a little less than half the butter mixture.

 Season the pieces very lightly with salt and turn them over.

 Brush this side with the remaining butter mixture, reserving about 1 Tbsp for brushing on after cooking.
 If using a larger squash and you wind up with less than 1 Tbsp of liquid, add 1 or 2 tsp more butter to the saucepan.
 Season the tops very lightly with salt.

 Roast the squash for 12 minutes in the oven.
 Use tongs to flip the squash pieces and continue to roast until they are nicely browned and tender, 10 to 12 minutes more.
 The bottoms of the pieces will be browner than the tops.

 Remove the squash from the oven and flip the pieces over so that the browner side is facing up.

 Reheat the butter mixture briefly over low heat if needed (or to melt the additional butter).
 Brush the butter mixture over the squash slices and serve.

-Recipe NotesTip: If using the convection setting on your oven, reduce the cooking time to prevent burning!
+- If you're using the convection setting on your oven, reduce the cooking time to prevent burning!